adolfoweloy/adolfoweloy.github.io/_posts/2025-08-08-terminal-emulator.md

 The workflow of the TTY subsystem can be summarized as follows:

-The PTY master, typically accessed by the terminal emulator via `/dev/ptmx`, receives data written by the emulator.
+The PTY primary, typically accessed by the terminal emulator via `/dev/ptmx`, receives data written by the emulator.
 This data is handled by the TTY subsystem in the kernel, where the TTY driver manages the low-level I/O logic and interacts with the **line discipline**, which processes the data (e.g., echoing, buffering, signal generation).
-On the other end, the PTY slave (e.g., /`dev/pts/N`) is connected to a process like bash, which communicates through standard input and output.
+On the other end, the PTY secondary (e.g., /`dev/pts/N`) is connected to a process like bash, which communicates through standard input and output.
 The kernel links both ends, making the shell believe it's connected to a real physical terminal.

 ## Next steps